valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 &nbsp;
 ## Basics

-The most important part is the creation of the raven client.
+The most important part is the creation of the Raven client.
 Create it once and reference it from anywhere you want to interface with Sentry:

 ```php
 $sentryClient = new Raven_Client('___PUBLIC_DSN___');